Robert Hart Baker: Other projects

-He has worked with composers Aaron Copland, Samuel Barber, Suzanne Bloch.
+Baker worked with composers Aaron Copland, Samuel Barber, Suzanne Bloch.
 He has given score readings and analysis.
 He worked with Richard Schulman of Asheville on Schulman's Camelot, and he is an acknowledged expert on the orchestral works of Horatio Parker (better known as teacher to Charles Ives) and on the music of Caryl Florio (aka William Robjohn), the English organist who became the in house composer at the famous Biltmore Estate.
-He also served as musical consultant to D. Elaine Calderin for two short stories from her book, Who Better to Play the Devil?.
+He also performed as a female impersonator on the down low, using the name, Rock Hard Rita.